esteemayo/react-ecommerce-store/README.md

 4. Click on the "Checkout" button to place an order
 5. Enter your payment information and complete the order
 6. Click on the "Leave a review" button to add a review on a product

+## Payment Gateway

+This application uses Stripe for Payment Processing.
+The VITE_APP_STRIPE_PUBLISHABLE_KEY and STRIPE_SECRET_KEY from the backend environment variables are used to secure the payment process.